 If an E-2 applicant is filing from inside the United States, they must submit Form DS-156, Nonimmigrant Visa Application, to the U.S. Department of States.
 If the applicant is located outside of the United States, they must submit Form DS-160, Online Nonimmigrant Visa Application, to the nearest U.S. embassy or consulate.

-The E-2 approval process is much faster than that of the EB-5 Program and can take anywhere from a couple of weeks to about six months.
+The E-2 approval process is generally faster than that of the EB-5 program and can take anywhere from a few weeks to several months.

 The E-2 non-immigrant visa is valid for an initial stay of only two years.
 Then, it becomes renewable in increments of two years, with no limit on the number of possible extensions, unless the investor renounces the visa or violates program rules.